BrahmVanH/code-quiz/README.md

 SCREENSHOT AND LINK TO DEPLOYED PAGE- YOUVE GOTTEN MARKED DOWN EVERY ASSIGNMENT COMMENT JS FILE PLEASE

 link to website with Q answers https://www.interviewbit.com/javascript-mcq/#javascript-is-an-_______-language

+**Still to do**
+gotta add some borders, looks boring
+2s messages need to be at bottom of page timer and view scores link needs more space between go back/clear score buttons still to be done
+Scores are getting stored in local storage, but not displaying on the high scores page If timer runs out we should be taken directly to the initials screen and the timer should read 0, not blank Reformat timer to compare seconds elapsed and time given.